 Given today’s volatile business climate, almost everyone in the business world must continuously evaluate their career path, whether they are planning an imminent change or not.
 It’s an ongoing part of being a business professional.
 EMBA applicants who aren’t planning a career change still know that their well-laid plans can blow apart in an instant.
 And, increasingly, applicants are pursuing an EMBA specifically to facilitate a career transition.

-To address this trend, EMBA programs have beefed up their EMBA career services.
-Almost all EMBA programs now offer career counseling and services.
+To address this trend, EMBA programs have beefed up their EMBA career services and now offer career counseling and services.